databio/pepatac/README.md

 pip install --user https://github.com/databio/pararead/zipball/master
 ```

+Version 0.3 of this pipeline requires looper version 0.6 or greater.
+You can upgrade looper with: `pip install --user --upgrade https://github.com/epigen/looper/zipball/master`.

 **Required executables**.
 You will need some common bioinformatics tools installed.
 The list is specified in the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) tools section.

 **Genome resources**.
 This pipeline requires genome assemblies produced by [refgenie](https://github.com/databio/refgenie).
 You may [download pre-indexed references](http://cloud.databio.org/refgenomes) or you may index your own (see [refgenie](https://github.com/databio/refgenie) instructions).
 Any prealignments you want to do use will also require refgenie assemblies.
 Some common examples are provided by [ref_decoy](https://github.com/databio/ref_decoy).